kclab-datascience/DeepSuccin/README.md

   Biopython <br/>
   Sklearn <br/>
   Imblearn <br/>
-  Matplotlib <br/>
  # Dataset
  Dataset is in FASTA format which includes protein window size of 33.
 Test dataset is provided.
+There are two dataset for positive and negative examples.
  # Model
  The best model has been included -> model.h5
  # Prediction for given test dataset